History of the United States Navy: Spanish–American War (1898)

-Rise of the Modern Navy (1898–1914)
+Rise of the modern Navy (1898–1914)

 Fortunately for the New Navy, its most ardent political supporter, Theodore Roosevelt, became President in 1901.
-Under his administration, the Navy went from the sixth largest in the world to second only to the Royal Navy.
-Theodore Roosevelt's administration became involved in the politics of the Caribbean and Central America, with interventions in 1901, 1902, 1903, and 1906.
-At a speech in 1901, Roosevelt said, "Speak softly and carry a big stick, you will go far", which was a cornerstone of diplomacy during his presidency.
+Under his administration, the Navy went from the sixth-largest in the world to second only to the Royal Navy.
+Roosevelt's administration became involved in the politics of the Caribbean and Central America, with interventions in 1901, 1902, 1903, and 1906.
+At a speech in 1901, Roosevelt said, "Speak softly and carry a big stick.
+You will go far", which was a cornerstone of diplomacy during his presidency.

-Roosevelt believed that a U.S.-controlled canal across Central America was a vital strategic interest to the U.S. Navy, because it would significantly shorten travel times for ships between the two coasts.
-Roosevelt was able to reverse a decision in favor of a Nicaraguan Canal and instead moved to purchase the failed French effort across the Isthmus of Panama.
+Roosevelt believed that a U.S.-controlled canal across Central America was of vital strategic interest to the U.S. Navy, because it would shorten travel times for ships between the two coasts.
+Reversing a decision to build a Nicaraguan Canal, he purchased the failed French effort across the Isthmus of Panama.
 The isthmus was controlled by Colombia, and in early 1903, the Hay–Herrán Treaty was signed by both nations to give control of the canal to the United States.
-After the Colombian Senate failed to ratify the treaty, Roosevelt implied to Panamanian rebels that if they revolted, the US Navy would assist their cause for independence.
-Panama proceeded to proclaim its independence on November 3, 1903, and USS Nashville impeded any interference from Colombia.
-The victorious Panamanians allowed the United States control of the Panama Canal Zone on February 23, 1904, for US$10 million.
-The naval base at Guantanamo Bay, Cuba was built in 1905 to protect the canal.
+After the Colombian Senate failed to ratify the treaty, Roosevelt implied to Panamanian rebels that if they revolted, the US Navy would help their cause for independence.
+Panama proceeded to proclaim its independence on November 3, 1903, and USS Nashville impeded interference from Colombia.
+The victorious Panamanians gave the United States control of the Panama Canal Zone on February 23, 1904, for US$10 million.
+The naval base at Guantanamo Bay, Cuba, was built in 1905 to protect the canal.